 The Museo dell’Opera del Duomo in Florence, which we visited in December, a great wood carving of Mary Magdalene done by Donatello in the mid-15th Century.
 I had always been under the impression that Mary Magdalene is a former prostitute, and I assumed that Jesus’ acceptance of her was meant to be another example of his love for all people, regardless of their place in society.
 I was wrong.

-In the 6th Century, Pope Gregory the Great gave a homily in which stated that Mary Magdalene is the composite of several female characters in the Bible, one of these female characters who makes up Mary Magdalene is an un-named sinner/prostitute.
+In the 6th Century, Pope Gregory the Great gave a homily in which he stated that Mary Magdalene is the composite of several female characters in the Bible, one of these female characters who makes up Mary Magdalene is an un-named sinner/prostitute.
 Out of nowhere, with no support in the text, Pope Gregory the Great slanders Mary Magdalene and sends a clear message — women are sinners, especially powerful women.
 Reminds me of how the Republicans treat Hillary Clinton.

 It is interesting to note that only Western Christianity accepted the idea of Mary Magdalene as a former prostitute.
 The Eastern Orthodox Church did not accept this version of her.